AngelAlvarado/data/README.md

 ## How to use

-@todo create a docker container to provide python 3.5 , pip, pandas.

-From root folder run as: $ ./run.sh ./paymo_input/batch_payment.csv ./paymo_input/stream_payment.csv ./paymo_output/output1.txt ./paymo_output/output2.txt ./paymo_output/output3.txt
+From root folder run as: $ ./run.sh

-Or from ./insight_testsuite execute ./run_test.sh
+Or from folder insight_testsuite execute: $ ./run_test.sh

 #### Requirements